Mexican Pasta Salad with Flank Steak

 Summer is on its way, and once the weather gets warmer, the grill cover comes off and our weekends are filled with summer BBQs.

-Whether I’m hosting or attending, I always make a few easy potluck side dishes like this amazing Steak Fajita Salad.
+Whether I’m hosting or attending, I always make a few easy potluck side dishes like this amazing fajita pasta salad.

 The zesty dressing brings all of the flavors together into one delicious bite!

-Pasta salads are the perfect thing to bring to all of those summer picnics and potlucks because you can make them the night before, then pull them out of the fridge before you head to the party.
+Pasta salads are the perfect thing to bring to all of those summer picnics and potlucks because you can make them the night before and then pull them out of the fridge before you head to the party.

 Ingredient Notes and Substitutions

-• Beef – Use flank steak for this fajita steak recipe, and be sure to marinate it for at least an hour (up to 3 hours) for the best flavor.
+• Beef – Use flank steak for this Mexican pasta salad recipe, and be sure to marinate it for at least an hour (up to 3 hours) for the best flavor.

 You can cook fajita steak on the grill or sear it in a pan on the stove.